mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Virtual_Pages/Formatting_Reference/Formatting_Reference.md

 ## Spoiler elements

-Lists share the same syntax as the [regular syntax](/Meta/Formatting_Reference/#spoiler-elements), with the exception of lacking support for custom titles.
+Spoiler elements share the same syntax as the [regular syntax](/Meta/Formatting_Reference/#spoiler-elements), with the exception of lacking support for custom titles.